Discretionary Housing Payments Frequently Asked Questions

 Yes, the council still has responsibility for deciding and awarding Discretionary Housing Payments.

 The council should not say that you can use your disability benefits to help pay your rent.
 This is because Personal Independence Payment (PIP), Disability Living Allowance (DLA) and Attendance Allowance, are specifically to pay for disability related expenses.
 Contact us for advice on challenging this decision.
-This is more likely if you had a particular reason why you were struggling, or if you need to clear the arrears in order to move to a smaller property because of the Bedroom Tax or Benefit Cap.

 © 2017 Housing Systems Ltd